-As part of the Point Pedro Headlands restoration project, the existing footpaths have been replaced with safer, more sustainable pedestrian trails.
+As part of the Point Pedro Headlands restoration project, the old foot paths and OHV trails have been replaced with safer, more sustainable pedestrian trails.
 When the California Coastal Trail is completed, it will allow hikers and nature lovers to connect to the trails at the headlands.

 - Go Native, a local habitat restoration company, has completed the Pedro Point Headlands Restoration and Trail Improvement Project.
-Trail contouring and erosion control fabric and wattles have been installed to ensure that all restoration areas will be safeguarded from erosion.
+Trail contouring, erosion control fabric and wattles have been installed to ensure that all restoration areas will be safeguarded from erosion.

 - For hikers, all the trails are open.
 A kiosk has been installed at the trail head of the South Ridge Trail.
 Please refer to the kiosk for updates on the project.

-Volunteersin the stewardship program meet monthly to care for the land.
+Volunteers in the stewardship program meet monthly to care for the land.
 Volunteers grow and plant native trees, shrubs and wildflowers – and provide a variety of crucial help.
 Local organizations, corporations, and schools are welcome to help out at the headlands.
-Attend an upcoming volunteer work day or help out at the native plant nursery.
-Send an email to volunteer@pacifica-land-trust
+Check out our volunteer page or email us at volunteer@pacifica-land-trust

-- To ensure that the headlands is resistant to the expected changes from climate change, a high-diversity of species will be planted to enhance resilience.
-Learn more.
+- To ensure that the headlands is resistant to the expected changes from climate change, a high-diversity of species are being planted to enhance resilience.

 The California State Parks Off-Highway Vehicle Recreation Division awarded the PLT a $1,137,274 grant for Point Pedro Headlands Restoration.
 As a condition of its approval, joint land-owner California Coastal Conservancy required replacement of the existing footpaths with safer, more sustainable pedestrian trails, and contributed $12,000 toward trail design.
-In addition, $350,000 in San Mateo County Measure A funds have been approved for re-vegetation and trail construction.
-In the near future, these internal trails will be connected to the soon-to-be-built California Coastal Trail, which will skirt the southern and eastern edges of Point Pedro Headlands.
+In addition, $350,000 in San Mateo County Measure A funds have supported the re-vegetation and trail construction.
+In the near future, these internal trails will be connected to a soon-to-be-built section of the California Coastal Trail, which will skirt the southern and eastern edges of Point Pedro Headlands.

 Partners are crucial to restoring the Headlands.
 The project is managed by the Pacifica Land Trust and funded by the California State Parks OHV Recreation Division and California Coastal Conservancy.
 State and local agencies and stakeholders include: